Meet Gaynor, one of the co-founders of Tribal Tracks.

 As for weirdest, when my husband and I left Australia, we took our time travelling back to the UK, with the main focus being spending 6 weeks travelling around Canada, finding the lesser known ski resorts.
 We had completely overlooked the fact that this would mean that we would have our skis and boots with us at our second stop, Moorea in Polynesia.
 The locals had never seen snow, let alone ski gear, and it caused a bit of a stir on the little, brightly coloured ‘Le Truck’ bus the locals used to get around the island.
 Come to think of it, that stop also gave rise to another memorable travel experience.
 Cycling to a promontory on the island, we stumbled upon a long table set underneath a sprawling exotic tree.
 As we sat and took in the beautiful view, an extended family gathered at the table, two of them playing traditional ukulele and all of them singing in harmony and giving thanks.

 I have a lot of favourite places.
-Having lived there for a few years, I love Los Angeles but also Salvador in Brazil, the islands of Thailand and the French Alps.
+Having lived there for a few years, I love Los Angeles but also Salvador in Brazil, Indonesia, spectacular Oman and the Italian Alps.
 However, Sutherland, in remote and rugged north west Scotland will always have a special place in my heart.

 Like Charlie, I truly love travel.
 I get a huge buzz out of planning an adventure that I know will introduce a group to new, spectacular experiences that will stay with them for a lifetime.

 Contact Us - Let’s get you on the right track…